Array

 Quality time: Plan a fun activity for the family or just you two.
 It could be a dedicated movie night or dinner out without distractions.

-Words of affirmation: Over a few days, craft a letter that explains how important your loved one is to you.
+Words of affirmation: Craft a letter that explains how important your loved one is to you.
 Thank and remind them of how much they mean to you through a written note or speech.

 Receiving gifts: Has your loved one been hinting about a material gift they would truly like or enjoy?
 Keep an ongoing memo in your phone of anything they mention they would like or need.
 Valentine’s Day is the perfect day to surprise them with that gift.